kgfitzgerald/APU_MATH250_website/content/syllabus/index.md

 ### Statistics Experiences (Practice)

 The world of statistics and data science is vast and dynamic!
 The goal of the statistics experience assignments is to help you engage with the statistics and data science communities outside of the classroom.
 There are a variety of ways you can participate in "Statistics Experiences”, which include but are not limited to listening to a podcast, reading a book, getting coffee with a statistician, joining the American Statistical Association, or participating in #TidyTuesday.
-Each experience is worth a varying number of points (see course website for details), and you are required to collect at least 5 "Statistics Experience points" throughout the semester.
+Each experience is worth a varying number of points (see [here](https://kgfitzgerald.github.io/APU_MATH_250/hw/se-01.html) for details), and you are required to collect at least 5 "Statistics Experience points" throughout the semester.
 Up to 10 additional points can be collected and added to your lowest homework grade(s).

 ### Project (Perform)